S.M.S. portfolios: Shit Must Stop N°2

-This Second issue is more experimental with Marcel Duchamp, Nicolas Calas, Bruce Conner, Marcia Herscovitz, Alain Jacquet, Ray Johnson, Lee Lozano, Meret Oppenheim, Bernard Pfreim, George Reavevy, Clovis Trouille.
+This Second issue is more experimental with works from Marcel Duchamp, Nicolas Calas, Bruce Conner, Marcia Herscovitz, Alain Jacquet, Ray Johnson, Lee Lozano, Meret Oppenheim, Bernard Pfreim, George Reavevy, and Clovis Trouille.

 The cover, designed by Marcel Duchamp, is a white folder with a playable record album attached to the front.
-Printed on the record itself is ESQUIVONS LES ECCHYMOSES DES ESQUIMAUX AUX MOTS EXQUIS, which roughly translates to “dodge the Eskimo bruises with exquisite words,” but functions as a sort of French tongue twister.
+Printed on the record itself, in French, is the sentence "ESQUIVONS LES ECCHYMOSES DES ESQUIMAUX AUX MOTS EXQUIS", which roughly translates to “dodge the Eskimo bruises with exquisite words,” but functions as a sort of French tongue twister.
 Duchamp seems to be playfully addressing the restrictions inherent in more traditional portfolio design in order to redefine this practice.
-The record has aesthetic appeal, but it similarly has far greater use value than the first issue’s front cover, which was a reproduction of a painting.
-Another particularly provocative work in Shit Must Stop N°2 is Bruce Connor’s Legal Tender.
+The record has aesthetic appeal, but it similarly has far greater use value than the first issue's front cover, which was a reproduction of a painting.
+Another particularly provocative work in Shit Must Stop N°2 is Bruce Connor's Legal Tender.
 Connor mimics the design of American currency with his stack of eighteen “dollar bills,” which seem more reminiscent of Monopoly money than American legal tender.
-This element allows for the whole issue to feel like a game, as if you could trade Connor’s money for something more valuable.
+This element allows for the whole issue to feel like a game, as if you could trade Connor's money for something more valuable.

 Shit Must Stop N°3

-Third publication is conceived by 12 artists (John Battan, Aftograf, Enrico Baj, Billy Copley, Dick Higgins, Joseph Kosuth, Ronnie Landfield, Roland Penrose, Man Ray, H.C Westermann, Hannah Weiner, Terry Riley.
+Third publication is conceived by 12 artists: John Battan, Aftograf, Enrico Baj, Billy Copley, Dick Higgins, Joseph Kosuth, Ronnie Landfield, Roland Penrose, Man Ray, H.C Westermann, Hannah Weiner, and Terry Riley.

 It contains the widest variety of objects.
 It features two Terry Riley cassettes, four pieces of mail from H.C.
-Westermann seemingly addressed to the reader, and even an original Man Ray readymade.
-Terry Riley, who is famously known for his innovative avant-garde musical compositions, contributed two beautifully packaged cassettes, which feel like gifts in their own right.
+Westermann, seemingly addressed to the reader, and even an original Man Ray readymade.
+Terry Riley, made famous for his inovitve, minmalist musical compositions, contributed two beautifully packaged cassettes, which feel like gifts in their own right.
 H.C.
-Westermann, who is known for his playful line drawings, mailed four drawings to William Copley, who reproduced them to an exact degree in this issue.
-In the sealed envelopes are four proposals, with Westermann’s own notes included.
-Opening these letters feels as though we are receiving mail from Westermann ourselves, which seems to have been Copley’s intention by including in the issue exactly what he received from Westermann.
+Westermann, who is known for his playful line drawings, mailed four drawings to William Copley, who reproduced them to an exact degree in the issue.
+In the sealed envelopes are four proposals, with Westermann's own notes included.
+Opening these letters felt as if the recipient was receiving mail from Westermann themself, which seems to have been Copley's intention by including in the issue exactly what he received from Westermann.